How does Kry work?

 Keep in mind that you can only use your own Mobile BankID in order to use the app for yourself or your child who doesn't have a Mobile BankID.
 It is not possible to book a meeting for someone else since Kry requires that every patient can identify themselves through Mobile BankID.

-- Enter the Me tab at the bottom right of the Kry app.
+- Enter the My profile tab at the bottom right of the Kry app.

-- Click on Settings and then Log out
+- Click on the gear and choose Log out.

 Registering with a healthcare centre – what does it mean?